 Sure, sure.
-Puerto Veracruz puts on what many consider to be the second largest Carnaval celebration in the world (right behind Rio).
+Puerto Veracruz puts on what many consider to be the second largest Carnaval celebration in the world (right behind Rio) which attracts travelers from around the world.
 And we’d love to see it.
-We’ve tried twice to attend and failed both times.
-However, we did finally make it to Puerto Veracruz and even without parades and half naked women and copious drinking in the streets the city showed us a good time.
+However, even without parades and half naked women and copious drinking in the streets the city of Veracruz showed us a good time.

-Right off the bat, the city feels extremely Caribbean–the people are darker and even quicker to smile.
+Right off the bat, Veracruz (no one calls it Puerto Veracruz) feels extremely Caribbean.
+The people are darker and extremely quicker to smile.
 The music makes you want to swing your hips, not just stomp your feet.
 The clothes are a little tighter.
 Locals, not just travelers, sport dreadlocks.

-Then there’s the fact that Puerto Veracruz is a thriving port city, literally surrounded by water and framed on one long and lovely side by a lazy malecon (waterfront walkway).
+The fact that Veracruz is a thriving port city, literally surrounded by water, means there’s a lovely, long, lazy malecon (oceanfront walkway) that’s perfect for strolling.

-Veracruz is very much a night time town and that fact, plus the number of bands of many musical styles playing on the street for anyone who’ll listen and the smattering of buildings with wrought iron balconies, made us think of our beloved New Orleans.
+The city’s main plaza or zocalo is quiet and peaceful by day and a bustling hub at night.
+Veracruz is very much a night time town and that fact, plus the number of bands of many musical styles playing on the street for anyone who’ll listen and the smattering of buildings with wrought iron balconies, made us think of our beloved New Orleans more than once.

-In addition to the bright, smiling street art all over town, Cristina Pineda has placed one of her Xico dogs–which she creates out of a wide range of materials and in a wide range of styles and sizes–along the malecon.
-She calls Xico the “mascot of Mexico” and there is something endearing about him.
+Art is also part of the personality of Veracruz, including a distinct style of bright, smiling street art and a large installation by Mexican artist and designer Cristina Pineda who has placed one of her Xico dogs–which she creates out of a wide range of materials and in a wide range of styles and sizes–along the malecon.
+She calls Xico the “mascot of Mexico” and there is something very endearing about him.

 [youtube width=”540″ height=”332″]http://www.youtube.com/watch?v=aY98kI98fHk[/youtube]